GBR-613/MLClassification/TrainAndTest/README.md

 `python info.py config.cfg`

 In general it is the same configuration file, which was used by the script `start`.
-Data needed for `info.py`, should be placed there as a value of the option _infofrom_ from the section _requests_.
+Data needed for `info.py`, should be placed there as a value of the option _info_from_ from the section _requests_.
 This option defines the period, in which requests were created, and may contain or word "today", or text in the form `X days`, here X is any number.

 Example of resulting HTML file (`curInfo.html`) can be found in the current folder.